mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 }
 ```

 Once the user navigates to `/about/:name` in 2 seconds we'll see the value of the `:name` parameter logged in the console.
-Notice that the value of the token we inject is the same with the key inside of the `defer` property in the route definition.
+Notice that the value of the token we inject is the same as the key inside of the `defer` property in the route definition object.

 For demo take a look [here](#demo).